-- (5) The ASC fee includes services, such as: - (a) Nursing, technical, and related services; - (b) Use of the facility where the surgical procedure is performed; - (c) Drugs, biologicals, surgical dressings, supplies, splints, casts, appliances, and equipment directly related to the provision of the surgical procedure; - (d) Diagnostic or therapeutic services or items directly related to the provision of a surgical procedure; - (e) Administrative, record-keeping, and housekeeping items and services; - (f) Materials for anesthesia; and - (g) Supervision of the services of an anesthetist by the operating surgeon. - (6) The ASC fee does not include services, such as physicians' services, laboratory, x-ray or diagnostic procedures not directly related to the surgical procedure, prosthetic devices, orthotic devices, durable medical equipment (DME), or anesthetists' services.
-The insurer shall pay for prosthetic devices, orthotic devices, and DME as provided in OAR 436-009-0080. - (7) Unless otherwise provided by contract, when multiple procedures are performed, the highest payment group must be paid at the ASC's usual fee or the maximum allowable amount, whichever is less; each additional procedure must be paid at 50% of the ASC's usual fee or of the maximum allowable amount, whichever is less.
+- (5) The ASC fee includes services, such as: - (a) Nursing, technical, and related services; - (b) Use of the facility where the surgical procedure is performed; - (c) Drugs, biologicals, surgical dressings, supplies, splints, casts, appliances, and equipment directly related to the provision of the surgical procedure; - (d) Diagnostic or therapeutic services or items directly related to the provision of a surgical procedure; - (e) Administrative, record-keeping, and housekeeping items and services; - (f) Materials for anesthesia; and - (g) Supervision of the services of an anesthetist by the operating surgeon. - (6) The ASC fee does not include services, such as physicians' services, laboratory, x-ray or diagnostic procedures not directly related to the surgical procedure, prosthetic devices, orthotic devices, durable medical equipment (DME), implants, or anesthetists' services. - (a) Unless otherwise provided by contract, the insurer must pay for prosthetic devices, orthotic devices, and DMEs as provided in OAR 436-009-0080. - (b) For the purpose of this rule, an implant is an object or material inserted or grafted into the body and the ASC's cost is over \$100.00.
+Unless otherwise provided by contract, the insurer must pay for implants at 110% of the ASC's actual cost documented on a receipt of sale. - (7) Unless otherwise provided by contract, when multiple procedures are performed, the highest payment group must be paid at the ASC's usual fee or the maximum allowable amount, whichever is less; each additional procedure must be paid at 50% of the ASC's usual fee or of the maximum allowable amount, whichever is less.